joshski/slimline/README.md

 When implementing a feature, cut the headings and bullets from this file and paste it into the appropriate feature file.
-The `slimline` executable will do this for you if you attempt to execute the new scenario:
+The `slimline` executable will do this for you if you attempt to execute the new scenario or expectation:

 ```
 > slimine "When a poll is closed"